 - Management advisory

 - Preparation of financial statements

-During your tenure, it is imperative that you keep a strict accounting of your experience.
-For every area of accounting you practice, note your hours spent and make any pertinent notes that will verify your experience.
-You should then have your supervisor sign off on every area of your work.
+During your tenure, it is imperative that you keep a strict accounting of your work experience.
+For every area of accounting you practice, note your hours spent and make any pertinent notes that will verify your work experience.
+You should then have your supervisor sign off on every area of your work experience.
 The final document should be notarized.

 Ohio allows applicants to embark upon self-employment for this portion of their licensure process.
 If that is your intention, you will need to detail your experience and then have your three largest clients submit written statements.
 Each signed, notarized statement should detail the work you did for them, the start and end dates for that work, and an approximation of how many hours you spent.

 In order to become an Ohio Certified Public Accountant, you must first be a legal, adult resident of the state.
 This residency requirement is not required in every jurisdiction, so be sure that if you wish to practice in Ohio that you are a resident, and part of this means you must take your examinations in the state.
 Note that if you already have a CPA license or certification from another state, which can qualify you for a reciprocal license in Ohio.